VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 architectural approach.
 You will see the full benefits of applying the CQRS pattern when you apply it selectively to key portions of your system.
-The chapter [Decomposing the Domain][j_chapter2] in "A CQRS Journey" describes how Contoso divided up the Conference Management System into bounded contexts and identified which bounded contexts would benefit from using the CQRS pattern.
+The chapter [Decomposing the Domain][j_chapter2] in "A CQRS Journey" describes how Contoso divided up the Contoso Conference Management System into bounded contexts and identified which bounded contexts would benefit from using the CQRS pattern.

-Subsequent chapters provide a more in depth guidance on how to apply the CQRS pattern and other related patterns to your implementation.
+Subsequent chapters  in "A CQRS Journey" provide a more in depth guidance on how to apply the CQRS pattern and other related patterns to your implementation.

 # What is CQRS?